Andy4495/skat-scoresheet/README.md

     - Two full non-Ramsch rounds of hands (starting with Player 1) without creating a Bock round
   - A maximum of one Bock round can be created per hand
     - For example, a 120 raw hand score with a Schneider only creates 1 Bock round
-  - Ramsch hand is played if nobody bids 18

 ### Player-enforced rules